Introduction to CSS Border Style

 border-style: solid| dotted| groove| dashed| none

-- If border-style is followed by three-parameter or values, the first parameter defines the border style for the top, the second one decides the border style for the left and right border and the third one defines how the bottom border will look like.
+- If border-style is followed by three-parameter or values, the first parameter defines the border style for the top, the second one decides the border style for the left and right border, and the third one defines how the bottom border will look like.

 - If there is only one value for border-style, then that value sets the style for all four borders.

-- The universal values for this property are initial, inherit and unset.
+- The universal values for this property are initial, inherit, and unset.

-- The most used border styles are solid, dotted, dashed, groove, ridge, inset, outset.
+- The most used border styles are solid, dotted, dashed, groove, ridge, inset, and outset.
 You can try using each of these to see the respective outcomes.

-Examples of How Border Style Works in CSS?
+How Border Style Works in CSS?

-We will look into some examples now, to see how border-style works.
+We will look into some examples now to see how border-style works.

-1. Using Border Style with One Parameter, for Different Elements
+1. Using Border Style with One Parameter for Different Elements

 The definition should be as follows: